guicybercode/guicybercode/README.md

   ## コードスタック

   <p align="center">
-  <i>"I love code in Rust, Elixir, LUA, Zig, C++ and doing hardware stuffs like my esp32, arduino and soldering"
+  <i>"I code in Rust, Elixir, Lua, Zig, and C++, with a passion for embedded systems like ESP32 and Arduino.
+I enjoy soldering, designing circuits, and pushing microcontrollers to their limits, blending low‑level performance with high‑level to turn ideas into real prototypes."
 </i>
 </p>